 - Disney World (Orlando, Fl.): Compare fares to Orlando with Tampa; the driving distance between the two is 84 miles which may be hard on little ones but could save patient travelers real money.

 You usually get the best prices if you buy your ticket 30 days before a trip (and begin shopping no earlier than about three months before departure for domestic fares).
 As always, compare fares to get the best deal possible.

 The following list in no particular order is based on recommendations from friends, enthusiastic responses from travelers and personal experience.
 We’d love to spread the word about your favorites, too.

-NOTE: An asterisk ( * ) means a city is a relatively good airfare deal though not all will benefit due to variables like departure city, flight route and other factors.
+NOTE: An asterisk ( * ) means a city is often a relatively good airfare deal.

 - Click the city name to find airfare deals from your town.